wangziqi2013/wangziqi2013.github.io/_posts/2021-01-06-compaction-free-compressed-cache.markdown

 ratio and a logical 16-way per set.
 Each tag, as in a conventional design, contains its own address tag, coherence bits, control bits, and other metadata.
 There is no per-tag pointer or pointers, and hence access indirection is not required.
+The proposed design also honors the segmented cache paradigm.
+Data slots of all physical ways are merged into a single monolithic piece of storage that can be addressed by all tags (physically they are still implemented by several smaller banks for faster parallel access).
+The segment size is 4 bytes, while the size of a compressed line can vary from 8 bytes to 64 bytes, which translates to 2 to 16 segments.
+Although the compression algorithm is orthogonal to the proposal, the paper indicates that FPC is used.